d4nielmeyer/StreamlitDashboard/README.md

-# making-a-dash-interactive-dashboard-and-deploying-to-heroku-lp-author
-Repository for liveProject: Making a Dash Interactive Dashboard and Deploying to Heroku
+Creating an interactive streamlit dashboard and deploying it to Heroku